apache/spark/python/docs/source/getting_started/install.rst

     conda env list

-Now activate the the newly created environment by the following command:
+Now activate the newly created environment with the following command:

 .. code-block:: bash